Reliable and robust animal-component-free hMSC-BM expansion

 Aurélie Tacheny, Wiame Ben El Mostapha, Eppendorf Application Technologies S.A.

-Nadine Mellies, Eppendorf AG
+Nadine Mellies, Eppendorf SE

 In the last decade, human mesenchymal stem cells (hMSCs) have generated increasing scientific interest.
 Prior to their use as a powerful tool for research applications, hMSCs must be expanded without losing their phenotypic properties.